BDC Hamburger Icon

 TipBottom line

-When writing your script, test it first in a single folder.
-If it behaves the way you want it to, expand it to more folders with confidence.
+When writing your script, test it first on a single folder.
+If it behaves as expected, you can confidently expand it to include more folders.

 2. Modifying the ACL